-If you believe your nose is too small or too large for your face, or you have a nasal blockage that is causing breathing problems, then you may want to consider rhinoplasty.
+If you believe your nose is too small or too large for your face, or the shape of your nose is making you conscious, or you have a nasal blockage that is causing breathing problems, then you may want to consider rhinoplasty.
 However, it is very important that you are in good health, have a positive attitude and realistic expectations, before undergoing this procedure.

 What are my options?

 For an open rhinoplasty, the incisions are made outside the nose with a small access incision on the underside, providing better visualisation of the nasal structures and a more direct route for surgical manipulation.

 For an endonasal rhinoplasty, the incisions are made inside the nasal passages, providing more limited dissection of nasal tissues and eliminating the visible scarring.

 Rhinoplasty is usually performed on an outpatient basis, but an overnight stay may be required if your surgery involves correcting breathing problems or is a revision of prior work.

 Expect some swelling and bruising and possibly some discomfort.
 Your face will be puffy, and the areas around your nose and eyes will be bruised and swollen after surgery.
 Your surgeon may recommend cold compresses to help minimise the swelling and reduce pain.
 Your doctor may prescribe medication to help with any pain.

 Are there any risks I should look out for?